 Since oil is liquid, its distribution depends on the geology of the bedrock.
 A reservoir of oil requires a layer of rock that is porous like a sponge, so the oil can flow and pool.
 It must be surrounded by non-porous rock so that it does not sink to lost depths or spill out onto the surface.
 Natural gas is often trapped in a reservoir above the liquid petroleum.
 Oil and gas can seep from one location to another when earthquakes or tectonic shifts dislocate the surrounding layers of rock.

 Finding a large amount of useful oil in one place, then, is a rarity.
 In fact, there was only one spot in the world that met all of the ideal circumstances.
 In the Mesozoic Era, it was on the East Coast of Pangaea along the Tethys Sea, a large region of the Panthalassa Ocean ringed by islands.
 This tropical coastline was rich in plankton and minerals.
 Ocean currents deposited a large amount of dead matter onto the long continental shelf, producing a rich source rock.
-The oil sank into particularly porous and permeable reservoir rock, and was then covered by a very thick layer of solid cap rock to hold it in place.
-No major earthquakes upset the reservoir or its cap, and it was not contaminated by harmful bacteria.
+The oil sank into particularly porous and permeable reservoir rock, and was then covered by a thick layer of solid cap rock.
+The oil reserve was never disturbed by earthquakes or harmful bacteria.
 Today, this region is located in Southwest Asia.
 22 This streak of geologic good luck is what makes the Arabian Peninsula the richest source of petroleum exports in the world today.